 The Dutch auction names a price, advertise the item and does not accept negotiations.

 Technically, it’s an “open first-price auction”.

-If no buyers are found at the first named price, the price goes down over time, and each decremental step can even be shared in advanced (for example: start price 350k; in one month 340k; in two months 330k).
+If no buyers are found at the first-named price, the price goes down over time, and each decremental step can even be shared in advance (for example: start price 350k; in one month 340k; in two months 330k).